High Availability Features for EX Series Switches Overview

 A Virtual Chassis is multiple switches connected together that operate as a single network entity.
 The advantages of connecting multiple switches into a Virtual Chassis include better-managed bandwidth at a network layer, simplified configuration and maintenance because multiple devices can be managed as a single device, a simplified Layer 2 network topology that minimizes or eliminates the need for loop prevention protocols such as Spanning Tree Protocol (STP), and improved fault tolerance and high availability.
 A Virtual Chassis improves high availability for the following reasons:

 Dual Routing Engine support.
-A Virtual Chassis automatically has two Routing Engines—the switches in the master and backup routing-engine roles—and, therefore, provides more high availability options than standalone switches.
+A Virtual Chassis automatically has two Routing Engines—the switches in the primary and backup routing-engine roles—and, therefore, provides more high availability options than standalone switches.
 Many high availability features, including graceful protocol restart, graceful Routing Engine switchover (GRES), nonstop software upgrade (NSSU), nonstop active routing (NSR), and nonstop bridging (NSB), are available for an EX Series Virtual Chassis that are not available on standalone EX Series switches.

 Increased fault tolerance.
 You increase your fault tolerance options when you configure your EX Series switches into a Virtual Chassis.
 You can, for instance, configure interfaces into a link aggregation group (LAG) with member interfaces on different member switches in the same Virtual Chassis to ensure network traffic is received by a Virtual Chassis even when a switch or physical interface in the Virtual Chassis fails.